Estetrol: Excretion

 Estetrol is mainly excreted in urine.
 Estetrol is an end-stage product of metabolism, which is not converted back into active metabolites like estriol, estradiol or estrone.

 Chemistry

 Estetrol, also known as 15α-hydroxyestriol or as estra-1,3,5(10)-triene-3,15α,16α,17β-tetrol, is an estrane steroid and derivative of estrin (estratriene).
 It is structurally different from the other estrogens because of the presence of four hydroxyl groups, which explains the abbreviation E4.

 Synthesis

 Estetrol itself is a naturally-produced estrogen by the human fetal liver.
 However, for human use, estetrol is synthesized from estrone, which is obtained from phytosterols extracted from soybeans.
 The synthesis of estetrol results in very pure estetrol (>99.9%) without contaminants.

 History

 Estetrol was first described in 1965 by Egon Diczfalusy and coworkers at the Karolinska Institute in Stockholm, Sweden, who identified and isolated this novel, native estrogen from late pregnancy urine and from the urine of newborn infants.
+Basic research on estetrol was conducted from 1965 to 1984.
+It was established that estetrol is exclusively synthesized in the human fetal liver.
+Since 1984, further research was virtually abandoned because estetrol was regarded as a weak and unimportant pregnancy estrogen.
+In 2001 Herjan Coelingh Bennink at Pantarhei Bioscience in the Netherlands re-started the investigation of estetrol as a potentially useful natural estrogen for human use, resulting in the introduction of E4 as the estrogenic component of a combined oral contraceptive in 2021.